 Although there are no tax deductions for giving gifts, even to your children, should you decide to give your home to your offspring, there could be tax consequences.
 You can legally avoid some tax implications if you plan properly.
 However, just as no good deed goes unpunished, gifts of real estate can be costly acts of generosity without careful tax planning.
 Before gifting your home, consider the potential tax implications.

-Although offering better tax treatment than for ordinary income, capital gains taxes come into play if you give your home to your child and he sells it in the future.
-Should the child occupy the home -- and never sell it -- potential capital gains taxes, which could be significant, will not apply.
+Capital gains taxes may also come into play if you give your home to your child and he sells it in the future.
+Should the child occupy the home – and never sell it – potential capital gains taxes, which could be significant, will not apply.
 However, upon the sale of the home, capital gains taxes are due on the difference between the cost basis and the selling price of the home.
 When you gift a home to a child, the basis is the price you paid for it, not its value when you gifted it.
 This can amount to a large gain on the sale and many tax dollars due.

 - Jupiterimages/Comstock/Getty Images